kweatherholtz/kweatherholtz.github.io/index.md

   creditlink:
 ---

 I am a postdoctoral associate in Brain and Cognitive Sciences at the University of Rochester.
-My research focuses on questions about language comprehension and production at the interface of psycholinguistics and sociolinguistics.
+My research focuses on questions about language processing and production at the interface of psycholinguistics and sociolinguistics.
 Some of the big picture questions that I address in my research include:

 * How are linguistic representations shaped by the fact that language happens in a social context?
 * How do people dynamically adjust their perception and production of linguistic categories in response to the environment (e.g., **perceptual learning**, **linguistic alignment**)?